• Skip to primary navigation

 How to Make Crepes With Nutella

-Cook until you see the lacy edges begin to brown, then use a non-scratch spatula to flip your crêpe and cook the other side.
+5. Cook until you see the lacy edges begin to brown, then use a non-scratch spatula to flip your crêpe and cook the other side.
+Or be brave, loosen them with the spatula, and toss them up in the air to flip.

 crepe on crepe pan, ready to be flipped

-Repeat the butter coating on the pan before each crêpe.
-And remember, it’s totally ok to ruin the first crêpe—you’re very likely not going to get the amount of batter, the swirling around the pan, and the cook time right on the first one.
-If it’s terrible, throw it out and start again (or, see Nutella solution above).
+6. Repeat the butter coating on the pan before each crêpe.
+And remember, it’s totally ok to ruin the first crêpe.
+You’re very likely not going to get the amount of batter, the swirling around the pan, and the cook time right on the first one.
+If it’s terrible, throw it out and start again.

 stack of crepes with crepe flipper